 Dear NHERI Community,

-We hope that your summer has been safe and productive.
-As we are entering the most active period of hurricane season, monitoring seismic activity in the Pacific Northwest, and mourning the tragic losses from recent flooding and fires, our mission to prepare and protect our communities from the damages caused by natural hazards continues to rise in importance and we are grateful for your dedication to this mission.
+We hope that your summer has been productive.
+We are entering the most active period of hurricane season, monitoring seismic activity in the Pacific Northwest, and mourning the tragic losses from recent flooding and fires.
+Our mission to prepare and protect our communities, save lives, and reduce damages caused by natural hazards continues to rise in importance and we are grateful for your dedication to this mission.

-You may recall that on August 13th 2024 NSF announced plans to support NHERI operations from FY 2026 to FY 2035 “providing the natural hazards engineering community access to research infrastructure, education and community outreach activities related to civil infrastructure”.
+You may recall that on August 13th 2024 NSF announced plans to support NHERI operations from FY 2026 to FY 2035 “providing the natural hazards engineering community access to research infrastructure, education and community outreach activities related to civil infrastructure.”
 Today, despite unavoidable delays in releasing the new solicitation, those announced plans remain unchanged.
-The delays will create a gap in funding between existing NHERI awards and the next generation of awards, but to help bridge that gap the Network Coordination Office, SimCenter, DesignSafe, and the RAPID Facility have received one-year no cost extensions to continue to support users.
+The delays will create a gap in funding between existing NHERI awards and the next generation of awards, but to help bridge that gap the Network Coordination Office (NCO), SimCenter, DesignSafe, and the RAPID Facility have received one-year no cost extensions to continue to support users.
 Also, several NHERI Experimental Facilities have received no cost extensions to support previously scheduled testing by users during 2026.

-This communication is to update you on our outlook and to reassure you that during the funding transition period critical NHERI resources remain available for your research needs.
+This communication is to reassure you that during the funding transition period critical NHERI resources remain available for your research needs.
 DesignSafe remains operational, with all data storage and data publication services accessible during the no-cost extension, and SimCenter tools and DesignSafe HPC resources continue to be available, as well.
-Please continue to submit proposals leveraging all NHERI components, include the DesignSafe Data Depot in Data Management Plans, and take advantage of the SimCenter tools, access to HPC resources, and the NHERI laboratories as needed for your research plans.
+Please continue to submit proposals leveraging all NHERI components, include the DesignSafe Data Depot in Data Management Plans, and take advantage of the SimCenter and RAPID tools, HPC resources, and the NHERI Experimental Facilities as needed for your research proposals and plans.

-The transition period may affect user costs at some experimental facilities until the new NHERI awards are made, and so it is critical that you reach out to the NHERI Experimental Facilities you intend to include in your proposals to ensure that your budget reflects full costs and detailed cost justifications.
+The transition period may affect user costs at some experimental facilities until the new NHERI awards are made, and so it is critical that you reach out to the NHERI Experimental Facilities you intend to include in your proposals to ensure that your budget and budget justification are accurate, reflects full costs and detailed cost justifications.

-Most importantly, please stay engaged with NHERI to be informed of the latest developments and to continue to leverage the important investment of NSF in support of your efforts to reduce the impact of natural hazards on civil infrastructure and society.
+Most importantly, please stay engaged with NHERI program to be informed of the latest developments and to continue to leverage the important investment of NSF in support of your efforts to reduce the impact of natural hazards on our infrastructure and communities.
 Thank you!